 Continued technological advancement holds the potential to facilitate further increases in gig work participation.
 Online platform technology has made new forms of work possible, and as this and related technologies develop, they are likely to continue to shape the workforce and contribute to changes to the gig economy.

 Perhaps most significantly, the advent of gig work is not an isolated trend, but one related to broad shifts in the economy.
 Globalization and technological advances put pressure on companies to react quickly to market changes.
-Securing labor through non-traditional arrangements facilitates these quick responses, allowing firms to quickly adapt the size of their workforce.
-Some have noted that this can allow companies to increase their short-term shareholder profits.2 Seen in this light, non-traditional and gig work is a fundamental component of today’s economy, and so is unlikely to dissipate soon.
+Securing labor through non-standard arrangements facilitates these quick responses, allowing firms to quickly adapt the size of their workforce.
+Some have noted that this can allow companies to increase their short-term shareholder profits.2 Seen in this light, non-standard and gig work is a fundamental component of today’s economy, and so is unlikely to dissipate soon.

 However, there are also reasons to be cautious in making forecasts.
 If recent changes have told us anything with certainty, it’s that predicting the future is risky business.
 The recently released Contingent Worker Supplement shows that the number of people relying on alternative work arrangements for their main job has remained stable over the past twenty years.
 Gig work, especially online platform work, has high turnover.
 By some measures, rates of growth in platform work have started to slow, potentially approaching a point of saturation in which there are fewer new entrants.3 In fact, current growth rates are unsustainable; if the observed growth of Uber drivers continued unabated, every American worker would be an Uber driver in five years.4

 - 1. Edelman Intelligence, “Freelancing in America: 2017,” (New York: Upwork and Freelancers Union, 2017), https://www.upwork.com/i/freelancing-in-america/2017/; MBO Partners, “The State of Independence in America” (Herndon, VA: 2017), https://www.mbopartners.com/state-of-independence.
 More information about each of these studies in the Research section of the Data Hub.